MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/controlling-tracing.md

 > [!NOTE]
 > Any .NET-compatible trace listener class may be used as well

-## Enable the Azure AD client libraries (ADAL) tracing
+## Enable MSAL (Microsoft Authentication Library) tracing

-Once tracing for the Kusto client libraries is enabled, so is the tracing by the Azure AD client libraries.
-The Kusto client libraries automatically configure ADAL tracing.
+Once tracing for Kusto client libraries is enabled, tracing for [MSAL (Microsoft Authentication Library)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) is enabled automaticlly.